-This time of year reminds me of being at college in Baton Rouge, at LSU.
+This time of year reminds me of being at college in Baton Rouge at LSU.
 I had eaten more than my fair share of crawfish at many a New Orleans boil prior, but in Baton Rouge my crawfish consumption became more prevalent.
-I remember studying in the sorority house and when someone would just utter the word crawfish, the girls and I would be out of the door to the nearest market, picking up a bag, at yes, .99 cents per pound…boiled.
+I remember studying in the sorority house and when someone would just utter the word crawfish, the girls and I would be out of the door and to the nearest market, picking up a sack, at yes, .99 cents per pound…boiled.
 Those were the days.
-I did just say that, so I must be getting old.

 The Basics needed for a crawfish boil are (not necessarily in order):